FullMachine/NovaBot/README.md

 **New to the project?**
 - Start by reading `AGENTS.md` and `PRODUCT_REQUIREMENTS.md`.
 - Use the workplan template for any new work.
-- Ask questions early and often!
+- Ask questions early and often! # Test